Maia-Everett/lintian.eu/_posts/2023-12-10-warcraft-retrospective-5.md

 However, unprepared to deal with his PHENOMENAL COSMIC POWER, Medivh fell into a coma, in which he lay for six years.
 During that time, his soul was forever twisted by the evil of the Twisting Nether.
 Hungering for more power, he turned to necromancy, struck deals with daemons, and eventually, discovering the orcs and their homeworld, struck the aforementioned deal with Gul'dan.
 We get a reason why Medivh wanted the Kingdom of Azeroth gone: it was the only thing that threatened his rise to power.

 Medivh opened "the first of his unnatural Portals" (implying there were more?!) to let the orcs into Azeroth.
 What follows is a brief recap of the events of Warcraft 1.
-Medivh is killed, but the orcs are nonetheless victorious, sacking Stormwind Keep and killing King Llane, but Lothar leads the survivors across the sea, setting the stage for...
+Medivh was killed, but the orcs were nonetheless victorious, sacking Stormwind Keep and killing King Llane.
+However, Lothar led the survivors across the sea, setting the stage for...

 ### The Alliance of Lordaeron